caddyserver/caddy/README.md

 The primary way to configure Caddy is through [its API](https://caddyserver.com/docs/api), but if you prefer config files, the [command-line interface](https://caddyserver.com/docs/command-line) supports those too.

 Caddy exposes an unprecedented level of control compared to any web server in existence.
 In Caddy, you are usually setting the actual values of the initialized types in memory that power everything from your HTTP handlers and TLS handshakes to your storage medium.
-Caddy is also ridiculously extensible, with a powerful plugin system that makes vast improvements over other web servers.
+Caddy is also ridiculously extensible, with a powerful plugin system that results in vast improvements over other web servers.

 To wield the power of this design, you need to know how the config document is structured.
 Please see [our documentation site](https://caddyserver.com/docs/) for details about [Caddy's config structure](https://caddyserver.com/docs/json/).